mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 > [!info]- Read the following to the Precursors:
 >
 > _Three thousand years have passed since the victory over the alien invaders.
 Cordillon is now a world of culture and art, and today marks a grand festival to celebrate the continued rise of the Droyne civilization.
 Hundreds of ships have come through the interstellar portal from the core worlds; everywhere you look, you see teleportals opening to disgorge Droyne, AI drones and other telepresences, as well as servant robots and uplifted pets.
-There is a carnival air to the whole world – and you are all at the centre of it.
+There is a carnival air to the whole world – and you are all at the center of it.
 This festival acknowledges your contribution to the development of Cordillon._
 >
 > _The one guest who should be here but is conspicuously absent is One Seven Four.
 That Son could step through a portal at any moment but his absence is remarked on by other delegates._